 According to the American Automobile Association (AAA), one in three American drivers is unable to pay for unforeseen car repairs without going into debt.
 This further emphasizes the importance of getting this policy.

-Note that only new vehicles can get car repair insurance.
+Note that only new vehicles can get this insurance.
 Older classic cars or plain old junkers aren’t eligible.
 It’s best to get classic car insurance for older vehicles.

 Typical car repair insurance has a deductible in the range of $100 to $300.
 You have to pay this cost before your insurance kicks in.